arjitj2/DeliveryProject/README.md

 # DeliveryProject

+To view page locally:
+1) Right click anywhere on text interface on sublime (while viewing html file)
+2) Select 'Copy File Path'
+3) Paste into web browser
+4) Reload the page everytime you make changes

-Our remote server is located here: https://limitless-ravine-7258.herokuapp.com/
+Our remote server is located here: https://limitless-ravine-7258.herokuapp.com/ (this can only be pushed to by Arjit, let me know if you'd like to push something to this and I'll do it for you)

 Do not touch the index.php file, that is there to make heroku work.